 In December 2018, BVUA entered into a corrective action plan, also known as a Consent Order, with the Virginia Department of Environmental Quality (DEQ) to correct overflow events along a portion of two sewer zones.
-Preliminary estimates are that the actions will take approximately 8 years to complete at an estimated cost of \$32 million to \$40 million dollars.
+The final project is to be completed by December 2030.
+The total cost of all projects is estimated to be between \$32 million and \$40 million dollars.

 BVUA has entered into construction contracts for sewer improvement projects which were not completed at fiscal year-end.
-At June 30, 2023, remaining construction commitments are \$8,708,180.
+At June 30, 2024, remaining construction commitments are \$6,043,015.